 Looking back, there were opportunities for me to make a career in music, but none of them came to pass.
 Going underground for a couple of decades while I pursued a medical career and pleasures of the flesh, my passion for music resurfaced again in 2000.

 That year, deeply enmeshed in a materialistic world-view, I bought a Porsche Boxster.
 As I drove my new Porsche down Oxford Street in Sydney that day, a voice inside my head said quite clearly, "Only pricks drive Porsches."

-I sold the car the very next day and bought a grand piano, my most cherished possession; her name is Claire.
+I sold the car the next day, and bought a grand piano, my most cherished possession; her name is Clair.

 BREAKING DOWN THE BAR LINES

-Between 2000 and 2010, I set about teaching myself to compose my own songs as a way of dealing with, and expressing, the difficult emotions I was experiencing during this turbulent period of my life.
+Between 2000 and 2010 I set about teaching myself to compose my own songs as a way of expressing the difficult emotions I was experiencing during this turbulent period of my life.

 At one point I delved into jazz, where I found yet another language to be learnt.
 It proved to be beyond my musical capabilities, though I did learn some very useful techniques.

 Throughout this decade I wrote around 50 songs, each one a study in some aspect of musical structure, style, or storytelling.
 I recorded about half of them, and produced two albums—thank you Robin Gist—entitled: THEN . . .
 (2007), and . . .
 NOW (2011).
 The songs are available to listen to here on the website, along with the notes I wrote for the album covers at the time.
 I've added an updated (2015) comment also.
 I cringe when I hear most of the songs now, but they served their purpose.